cdapio/hydrator-plugins/transform-plugins/docs/CSVParser-transform.md

 **format:** Specifies the format of the CSV Record the input should be parsed as.

 **delimiter:** Custom delimiter to be used for parsing the fields.
 The custom delimiter can only be specified by selecting the option 'Custom' from the format drop-down.
+In case of null, defaults to ",".

 **field:** Specifies the input field that should be parsed as a CSV Record.
 Input records with a null input field propagate all other fields and set fields that would otherwise be parsed by the CSVParser to null.

 **schema:** Specifies the output schema of the CSV Record.

+**errorDataset:**  If error dataset is configured then all the errored rows, if present in the CSV, will be committed to the specified error dataset.
+If not configured, the errored rows will be committed to default error dataset.